amansinghvirk/prompt-engineering-using-chatGPT/README.md

       ORG:
       - Companion of the Order of Fiji
       - Prime Minister of Fiji
-      - President of Palau
+      - Palau
       - Order of the Rising Sun
       - Papua New Guinea
       - Companion of the Order of Logohu
-      - Forum for India-Pacific Island Cooperation
+      - Forum for India-Pacific Islands Cooperation (FIPIC)
-      - FIPIC
       PERSON:
       - Narendra Modi
-      - Sitavanini Rabuka
+      - Sitavaneni Rabuka
     SENTIMENT: Positive
-    SUMMARIZED_TEXT: Prime Minister Narendra Modi has been honored with the highest honor in Fiji, the 'Companion of the Order of Fiji', and also received an award from the President of Palau during his visit to Papua New Guinea.
+    SUMMARIZED_TEXT: Prime Minister Narendra Modi has been honored with the highest honor in Fiji, the 'Companion of the Order of Fiji', and also received awards from Palau and Papua New Guinea during his visit to the Pacific region.
     TOPICS:
-    - Honors
+    - Honored with highest
-    - Narendra Modi
-    - Fiji
+    - Companion of Fiji
+    - Order of Rising Sun
+    - Companion of Logohu
+    - Buyer's fair
     TRANSLATED_LANGUAGE: English
-    TRANSLATED_TEXT: '### Instructions ###

-      - only keep the translated text in results

-      Text: "Prime Minister Narendra Modi has been honored with the highest honor in Fiji.
-      PM Modi has been honored with the highest honor in Fiji, the ''Companion of the Order of Fiji'', by the Prime Minister of Fiji, Sitavanini Rabuka.
+    TRANSLATED_TEXT: Prime Minister Narendra Modi has been honored with the highest honor in Fiji.
+PM Modi has been honored with the highest honor in Fiji, the 'Companion of the Order of Fiji', by the Prime Minister of Fiji, Sitavaneni Rabuka.
 However, so far only a few non-Fijian people have received this honor.
-Along with this, the President of Palau also honored PM Narendra Modi.
-The Republic of Palau has now been honored with the Order of the Rising Sun.
+With this, the President of Palau also honored PM Narendra Modi.
+The Republic of Palau has been honored with the Order of the Rising Sun.
 Both these awards were given to PM Modi only during his visit to Papua New Guinea.

-      Papua New Guinea has honored Prime Minister Narendra Modi with the ''Companion of the Order of Logohu'' for supporting the unity of peaceful Pacific countries and leading global South.
-Few people from other countries have received this award.
-      Along with this, during the lunch organized for the leaders of the Forum for India-Pacific Island Cooperation (FIPIC) by Prime Minister Narendra Modi, a vegetarian feast will be served."'
+Papua New Guinea has honored Prime Minister Narendra Modi with the 'Companion of the Order of Logohu' for supporting the unity of peaceful Pacific countries and leading global South.
+This award is given to very few people from other countries.
+With this, the Prime Minister Narendra Modi will inaugurate the buyer's fair at the lunch organized for the leaders of the Forum for India-Pacific Islands Cooperation (FIPIC).